-YEAR 9 DIGITAL PHOTOGRAPHY AND ANIMATION
+YEAR 9 DIGITAL PHOTOGRAPHY

 This Technologies subject uses both Digital and Design Technologies to guide students' thinking as they create designed solutions to a given brief or problem.
 In the unit on Digital Photography students develop the skills, knowledge and understanding to use digital cameras to take quality photographs using various techniques, then edit and enhance these images using software such as Adobe PhotoShop.
-In the unit on Animation, project management skills are used to plan and produce an animated product for a given brief using Adobe Animate.
-The product must use text, sound, images and animation to communicate information to an audience.